Technological innovation is a genuinely social process: people matter!

 - Shaping Technological Innovation: A practioner’s perspective.

 - Introduction to the fields of governance and innovation studies and ethics of new technologies.
 Our aim is to teach you how to understand innovation in society.

 - Get acquainted and discuss core analytical concepts (e.g. co-evolution, socio-technical systems).
-In our lectures, we work with concrete examples from the fields of information technology, data science, biodiversity and biotech, automation (robots), communication, health, and nanotechnology.
+In our lectures, we work with concrete examples from the fields of information technology (IT), data science, biodiversity and biotech, automation (robots), communication, health, and nanotechnology.